Estimating Inhomogeneous Spatio-Temporal Background Intensity Functions using Graphical Dirichlet Processes: Numerical Experiments

 As reported by \cite{radiguet2012slow,radiguet2016triggering,cruz2021short}, the SSE in Guerrero, Mexico, between 2000/01/01 and 2015/12/31, had an approximate periodicity of 4 years; for this reason, in the GDP inference for the Mexican data, we use a regular time partition with $P=4$, thus obtaining an SSE at each time interval.

-The epicenters taken from \cite{sawires2019updated} are presented in Figure \ref{fig:Seismicity} (colored by their time interval $p$).
+The epicenters of pure strike-slip faulting and pure reverse faulting taken from \cite{sawires2019updated} are presented in Figure \ref{fig:Seismicity} (colored by their time interval $p$).
 The Middle America Trench \citep{GEBCO} is presented in fuchsia.
 Furthermore, the slip contour curves digitized from \cite{radiguet2012slow} of the 2001-2002, 2006, and 2009-2010 SSE are presented in blue, orange, and red, respectively (each 4 cm).
 In addition, the 15 cm slip contour of the 2014 SSE is presented in black, which was digitized from \cite{radiguet2016triggering}.
-Additionally, we present the slip distribution, with 1-meter resolution, for the earthquakes occurred in $2003/01/22$, $2012/03/20$, and $2014/04/18$, with magnitudes 7.6, 7.4 and 7.2, and epcenters -104.1040E$^\degree$ 18.770N$^\degree$, -98.2310E$^\degree$ 16.493N$^\degree$, -100.9723E$^\degree$ 17.397N$^\degree$, respectively, using data from \cite{Geological}.
+Additionally, we present the slip distribution, with 1-meter resolution, for the earthquakes occurred in $2003/01/22$, $2012/03/20$, and $2014/04/18$, with magnitudes 7.6, 7.4 and 7.2, and epicenters -104.1040E$^\degree$ 18.770N$^\degree$, -98.2310E$^\degree$ 16.493N$^\degree$, -100.9723E$^\degree$ 17.397N$^\degree$, respectively, using data from \cite{Geological}.